GeorgiosSmyrnis/ioi/run_tests/piston/README.md

 This command will launch a Slurm job for each worker, which will be called `piston-worker-<port>`, where `<port>` is the port where the worker will be listening.

 > [!TIP]
 > To accelerate evaluation, we recommend spinning up as many Piston workers as possible.
-For example, our evaluations are typically wun with 1,500 workers.
+For example, our evaluations are typically run with 1,500 workers.

 ## First time setup